Nachos

 Over the last several months, the country has watched incredible activism and turnout among Latino voters.
 It started with Hispanics returning to the Democratic Party and has ended up inspiring cross-generations of Latinos to engage in the Democratic presidential primary.

-Pew Hispanic Center, Latinos’ share of the Democratic primary vote has risen in 16 of the 19 states that have held elections.
+According to a recent report from the Pew Hispanic Center, Latinos’ share of the Democratic primary vote has risen in 16 of the 19 states that have held elections.
 This is the most striking in California and Texas.
 In California, Latino voters made up 30% of the turnout – a 14 point increase from 16% in 2004.
 And in Texas, Hispanic voters made up 32% of the turnout – an 8 point increase from 24% in 2004.
 Hillary won the Latino vote decisively in these states, 67 % and 66% respectively.

 That's one of the amazing stories about this election.
 Hillary's candidacy is inspiring Latino families to mobilize and make their voices heard.
 Latinos know what's at stake in this election, and are standing with the candidate who will best advocate for their families in the White House.
 And this matters most for the general election, where Hillary receives overwhelming support among Hispanics.
-This includes key swing states such as Florida, where Hillary receives 67% to McCain's 30% (
+This includes key swing states such as Florida, where Hillary receives 67% to McCain's 30% (Survey USA).

-video address last September, Hillary said "I encourage all Latinos to celebrate Hispanic Heritage Month by getting involved…I hope you will make your voices heard by registering to vote and then helping to bring about the changes that America needs."
+To all Latinos across the country, Hillary thanks you for your support, your vote of confidence, and your involvement.
+In a video address last September, Hillary said "I encourage all Latinos to celebrate Hispanic Heritage Month by getting involved…I hope you will make your voices heard by registering to vote and then helping to bring about the changes that America needs."

-what Latinos have done – and will continue to do.
+That's exactly what Latinos have done – and will continue to do.

-make phone calls today into Pennsylvania, sign up to travel and volunteer, or make a donation to the campaign through the National Latino Finance Council.
+I encourage you to make phone calls today into Pennsylvania, sign up to travel and volunteer, or make a donation to the campaign through the National Latino Finance Council.
 But most of all – stay in touch and stay involved!

 This is C.I.'s "Iraq snapshot" for today: